Dr. Laurie Williams Conductor of the Symphony Orchestra

 Jeremy Isley has worked in numerous school districts as a music educator.
 He is an innovator in instrument design, having started his own company in 2006, Isley Percussion, which has provided services for percussionists all over the United States.
 He also has experience with drum circles and providing community music events in churches, schools, community groups, and professional performance venues.

 YOL Administrative Staff:

-Amber lrl-Beck, Youth Orchestras of Lubbock Program Director
+Youth Orchestras of Lubbock Program Director

-In her work for YOL, Amber frequently works with organizations that conduct fundraising events and actively participates in the planning and execution of these events.
+In her work for YOL, she frequently works with organizations that conduct fundraising events and actively participates in the planning and execution of these events.
 The position requires project management, volunteer management, public relations, marketing & coordination, fundraising, data management, technical/internet maintenance, financial tracking, statistical/user analysis, and knowledge of how to execute communications for large groups.